-If you look at the image on the LCD display you can see the CAM=001 indicates that the keyboard is ready to talk to camera with address 1.
+If you look at the image of the LCD display you can see the CAM=001 indicates that the keyboard is ready to talk to camera with address 1.
 In the dome the address 1 is set as default in the factory.
-You need to alter the DIP-switches within the domes to address 2, 3 etc if you have multiple domes on the same site so refer to the previous instructions how to set the DIP Switches.
-If you have another dome set at camera address 2, select CAM 2.
+You need to alter the

+DIP-switches within the domes to address 2, 3 etc if you have multiple domes on the same site, refer to the previous instructions how to set the DIP Switches.
+If you have another dome set at camera address 2, press 2 followed by CAM.
+This would change the screen to CAM=002.
 And so on.